Hero Pattern

 Hero Pattern was an American rock band from New Jersey.
+They played post-grunge and modern rock that drew inspiration from the music of Elvis Costello and Tom Petty.
+Music journalist Jim Testa called Hero Pattern an "energetic brand of indie rock."

 History

-Hero Pattern was a four-piece rock band from Sparta, New Jersey.
-They play post-grunge and modern rock that draws inspiration the music of Elvis Costello and Tom Petty, and music journalist Jim Testa calls Hero Pattern an "energetic brand of indie rock."
 Lead vocalist Jason Kundrath and bassist Rob Fitzgerald played in a band, before being joined by drummer Mike Kundrath.
 When guitarist Pierre Marceau's band broke up, he joined the group and together they formed Hero Pattern in 2001.
 Jason Kundrath acknowledges inspiration from classic rock and grunge, and mentions in an interview with The Signal that "The Beatles were my first obsession."

 They released a split EP with Val Emmich, entitled The Reception in 2002.
 Hero Pattern became regulars in the New Jersey music scene, and played alongside Pilot to Gunner, Ted Leo and the Pharmacists, the Dismemberment Plan and Superdrag in the early 2000s.